trizhaxkate/address-book-fullstack/README.md

 abilities.
 Along with working features, attention will be paid to how you organize your application code.

+## Getting Started

+`Fork` and `clone` this project.

+There is no starter code for this project.
+Use the appropriate tools to initialize a project and track any dependencies required to run your project.

 ## Design Constraints

 1. You should create a responsive UI for three device categories **mobile**,